nico-bertoli/MusicGenreRecognizer/README.md

-This code was using this tutorials as guide: https://www.youtube.com/c/ValerioVelardoTheSoundofAI
+This code was written using this tutorials as guide: https://www.youtube.com/c/ValerioVelardoTheSoundofAI

 you could find them interesting!